ABOUT DALAMAN REGION

 Sarigerme, or Osmaniye village as it was formally known, is a resort that has sprung to life over the past 10 years.
 Situated just 12km along the coast from Dalaman Airport, it’s seen a flurry of investment with a good number of quality apartments and villas now available for sale with prices starting from around £70,000.

-The historic fishing village of Dalyan is unique.
-Located 25km from Dalaman International Airport (30 minutes drive), it is a peaceful holiday backwater lying on a reed-lined river bank facing the impressive Lycian rock tombs of Kaunos.
+This historic fishing village is unique.
+Located 25km from Dalaman International Airport (30 minutes drive), it is a peaceful holiday backwater lying on a reed-lined river bank facing the ancient Lycian rock tombs of Kaunos.
 Despite being a popular day trip and tourist destination during the summer months, this picturesque fishing village still retains a traditional feel and is surprisingly unspoilt by mass tourism or large scale property development.
 This is an up and coming property investment area and it surprises us that it doesn’t attract a lot more attention.

-Ortaca, it’s name aptly meaning ‘town in the middle’, is a traditional working-class town equidistant between Dalaman and Dalyan.
-Its economy is largely dependent on agriculture and the farming of tomatoes, citrus fruits and pomegranates – you will see many make shift street side stalls selling the local produce as you drive through the centre.
+Ortaca’s name aptly means ‘town in the middle’ it is a traditional working-class town between Dalaman and Dalyan.
+Its economy is largely dependent on agriculture and the farming of tomatoes, citrus fruits and pomegranates – you will see many make shift street side stalls selling local produce as you drive through the centre.

 Suprisingly Koycegiz remains largely untouched by mass tourism and property development.
 A fabulous location surrounding the impressive Koycegiz Lake, it is a very pretty resort with a good selection of local amenities, bars, local restaurants and shops.

 Koycegiz is famed for its honey and thyme as well as the presence of rare Liquid Amber (incense) trees.
 Koycegiz has grown over recent years and now homes a growing number of foreigners who reside in the area year round, attracted by the reasonable property prices and beauty.